PolyachenkoYA/QDMS_2025/tutorials/5_GPU_Comp_using_QUICK/README.md

 ```
 `dopamine_esp.mol2` contains the RESP charges.
 ## QM/MM calculation using QUICK and AMBER
+**The basis sets are small here compared to the published results**
 ### Simulation setup

 Calcium(2+) ion coordinating to the carboxylate group of acetyl- and